martijndeh/fire/README.md

 ### Features

-1.  **Everything JavaScript**.
-You write front-end and back-end code in JavaScript.
-Moreover, switching between the ends is as easy as calling a regular method.
+1.  **JavaScript Everywhere**.
+You write both your front- and back-end code in the same language: JavaScript.
+In addition, **Node on Fire** :fire: makes it possible to truly re-use code.

-2. **Configuring Models**.
-You configure your models with the properties and Node on Fire automatically creates the schema, an automatic CRUD API and more.

-3. **Database Everywhere**.
-You can query your database in both the back-end and the front-end side.

-4. **Productive**.
-Node on Fire's main focus is to make iterating on your prototype or MVP faster.
-Try it out and you'll find out.
+2. **Model-Driven**.
+By defining your models, you automatically create a database schema, a REST API and a matching client-side library.

+3. **Code Generation**.

 ### Philosophy